patofoto/Demon_Klipper_Essentials_Unified/README.md

 # Seting up KAMP_Lite Adaptive Purge & Smart Park

+KAMP_LiTE is simply KAMP but without the adpative meshing macro included, changes listed in the link.

 You must have a version of Klipper later than 1st Feb 2024.
 You must have completed the steps described in the above section.

 Also the fork KAMP_LiTE must be installed & included, how to do this are in the link:

 https://github.com/3DPrintDemon/KAMP_LiTE/releases/tag/v1.0

-KAMP_LiTE is simply KAMP but withot the adpative meshing macro included, changes listed in the above link.

 You must set your desired values in the KAMP_Settings.cfg